 - JustCo at Marina Square: JustCo in Marina Bay is a leading provider of creative and flexible coworking spaces.
 This coworking space is situated at level 3 of Marina Square Mall and counts more than 1,000 members.
 Operating hours are from Monday to Friday between 8:30 am to 6 pm, and the monthly membership is 270 Euro.

-- SYIP: This all-white café in Little India is designed in subtle curves and raw concrete accents, haloed with serene light from the large skylight.
+- SYIP: This all-white café in Little India is designed with subtle curves and raw concrete accents, haloed with serene light from the large skylight.
 If you like your surroundings as distraction-free as possible, this coffee shop might be your new favorite.

 - Botany: This garden-themed café in Little India comes with comfy couches, and chairs in yet minimalistic urban design.
 The baristas do great jobs in making you a tasty cup of coffee, plugs, internet, and tables to work from make this spot perfect.